LubieKakao1212/Bewitchment/README.md

+# Bewitchment Legacy forked for Kuba's Modded Factions server

+---

+## Disclaimer
+I have not made the original mod, credits for that go to the original authors However I made some changes as requested by owners of **Kuba's Modded Factions** server
+All the changes I made to the mod are listed below

+## Changes

+- Teleport Ritual now summons the taglocked entity to the circle

+# Original README below this line

+---

-# NOTICE!
+## NOTICE!
 THIS BUILD IS OUT OF DATE, GO HERE: https://github.com/MoriyaShiine/bewitchment

-# Bewitchment: Legacy Version
+## Bewitchment: Legacy Version
 A mod inspired by Witchery

 ![BewitchmentV](https://img.shields.io/badge/Bewitchment%20version-0.0.22.64-purple.svg?longCache=true&style=flat)